Biscuits and Cookies Recipes Shortbread

 Make-Ahead and Storage Suggestions

-Shortbread cookies can also be layered between sheets of parchment and frozen in an airtight container for up to three months.
-Thaw at room temperature.
+To freeze: Layer cookies between sheets of parchment and freeze in an airtight container for up to 3 months.

 Slice and bake shortbread cookies on a white background, along with a bowl of colorful dried flower petals